 Born in 1978, Mazen is a writer, poet, translator and journalist.
 Born in Beirut to a family of Palestinian refugees who had to flee Tal El-Zaatar in the beginning of Lebanese civil war, Maarouf holds a bachelor degree in General Chemistry from the Lebanese University (Faculty of Sciences).
 He worked for several years as a Chemistry and Physics teacher before drifting into the literary field in 2008.
-After JOKES FOR THE GUNMEN he has published a second very successful story collection called RATS THAT LICKED THE KARATE CHAMPION’S EAR and he is currently at work on a novel and another collection of interlinked stories.
+After JOKES FOR THE GUNMEN he has published a second story collection called RATS THAT LICKED THE KARATE CHAMPION’S EAR and recently the interlinked stories SUNSHINE ON THE SUBSTITUTE BENCH.
+He is currently at work on a novel.

 He has also published three collections of poetry: “The Camera Doesn’t Capture Birds” (1st edition Ed.
 Al-Anwar 2004, 2nd edition Ed.
 Al-Kamel 2010), “Our Grief Resembles Bread” (Ed.
 Al-Farabi 2000), and “An Angel Suspended On a Clothesline” (Ed.
 Riad El-Rayyes 2012), which has been translated into several languages including French under the title “Un Ange Sur une Corde à Linge” (L’Amandier Poésie, 2013, translated by Samira Negrouche) and Icelandic under the title “Ekkert Nema Strokleður” (Dimma, 2013, translated by Aðalsteinn Ásberg, Sjón and Kári Tulinius).
 A selection of his poems was translated into several languages including German, Spanish, Swedish, Chinese, Maltese, Urdo and Malay.
 His poetry is currently being translated into English by Kareem James Abu-Zeid and Nathalie Handal.
 In 2014 he won the Literaturlana Poetry Prize.